 The bottom of an NFL roster is like the medicine you forgot about until you are ill and in need of a rapid cure.

 The Panthers defense was sick last week and taking on water (literally and figuratively).
+Thomas Davis had joined fellow linebacker Jon Beason on injured reserve, leaving James Anderson as the only starter at the position from the beginning of the season.

 The cure the Panthers devised speaks volumes about the nature of the NFL.
-Williams and Williams may sound like a law firm, but their namesakes -
+Williams and Williams may sound like a law firm, but their namesakes - Thomas Williams and Jason Williams – acted as a tourniquet that along with Dan Connor and Omar Gaither stopped the bleeding at linebacker.

 That they all performed well enough to help hold the Jaguars to 257 yards and one touchdown calls for compliments on several fronts.